-Diversity Pipeline Programs - The COVID-19 pandemic has underscored the pervasive health inequities facing minority communities, as well as gaps in care for our most vulnerable patients, including an aging population that requires more health care services.
+Diversity Pathway Programs - The COVID-19 pandemic pulled back the curtain on pervasive health inequities facing underserved communities and gaps in care for our most vulnerable patients, including an aging population that requires more health care services.
 The Title VII and Title VIII programs play an essential role in improving the diversity of the health workforce and connecting students to health careers by supporting recruitment, education, training, and mentorship opportunities.
 Inclusive and diverse education and training experiences expose providers to backgrounds and perspectives other than their own and heighten cultural awareness in health care, resulting in benefits for all patients.

 Diversity programs include the Health Careers Opportunity Program (HCOP), Centers of Excellence (COE), Faculty Loan Repayment, Nursing Workforce Diversity, and Scholarships for Disadvantaged Students (SDS).
-Studies have demonstrated the effectiveness of such pipeline programs in strengthening students' academic records, improving test scores, and helping minority and disadvantaged students pursue careers in the health professions.
-Title VII diversity pipeline programs reached over 10,000 students in the 2018-2019 academic year (AY), with SDS graduating nearly 1,400 students and COE reaching more than 5,600 health professionals; 56% of which were located in medically underserved communities.
+Studies have demonstrated the effectiveness of such pathway programs in strengthening students' academic records, improving test scores, and helping disadvantaged students pursue careers in the health professions.
+Title VII diversity pathway programs reached over 10,000 students in the 2020-2021 academic year (AY), with SDS graduating nearly 1,400 students and COE reaching more than 5,600 health professionals; 56% of which were in medically underserved communities.

 Title VIII's Nursing Workforce Diversity Program increases nursing education opportunities for individuals from disadvantaged backgrounds through stipends and scholarships and a variety of pre-entry and advanced education preparation.
-In AY 2018-19, the program supported more than 11,000 students, with approximately 46% of the training sites located in underserved communities.
+In AY 2020-21, the program supported more than 10,000 students, with approximately 47% of the training sites located in underserved communities and 41% in primary care settings.

-Primary Care Workforce - The Primary Care Medicine Programs expand the primary care workforce, including general pediatrics, general internal medicine, family medicine, and physician assistants through the following programs: Primary Care Training and Enhancement (PCTE) and Primary Care Medicine and Dentistry Career Development.
+Primary Care Workforce - The Primary Care Medicine Programs fortify our nation's primary care workforce by training future clinicians, teachers, and researchers who practice as general pediatricians, general internists, family medicine practitioners, and physician assistants through the following programs: Primary Care Training and Enhancement (PCTE) and Primary Care Medicine and Dentistry Career Development.
 The Primary Care programs are also intended to encourage health professionals to work in underserved areas.
-In AY 2018-2019, 61% of PCTE programs were located in medically underserved communities and 30% in rural areas.
+In AY 2020-2021, 62% of PCTE programs were in medically underserved communities and 30% in rural areas.

 The Medical Student Education program, which supports the health care workforce by expanding training for medical students to become primary care clinicians, targets higher education institutions in states with the highest primary care workforce shortages.
-By providing grants to institutions, the program develops partnerships among institutions, federally recognized tribes, and community-based organizations to train medical students to provide primary care that improves health outcomes for those living in rural and other underserved communities.
+Through grants, the program develops partnerships among institutions, federally recognized tribes, and community-based organizations to train medical students to provide care that improves health outcomes for those living on tribal reservations or in rural and underserved communities.
+In AY 2020-21, awardees of this program trained 1,089 students, 38% of whom were from rural and disadvantaged backgrounds.

-Interdisciplinary, Community Based Linkages - Support for community-based training of health professionals in rural and urban underserved areas is funded through Title VII.
-By assessing the needs of the local communities they serve, Title VII programs can fill gaps in the workforce and increase access to care for all populations.
+Interdisciplinary, Community Based Linkages - By assessing the needs of the local communities they serve, Title VII programs can fill gaps in the workforce and increase access to care for all populations.
 The programs emphasize interprofessional education and training, bringing together knowledge and skills across disciplines to provide effective, efficient, and coordinated care.

-Programs such as Graduate Psychology Education (GPE); Opioid Workforce Enhancement Program; Mental and Behavioral Health, and Behavioral Health Workforce

-Education and Training (BHWET), respond to changing delivery systems and models of care, and timely address emerging health issues in their communities.
+Programs such as Graduate Psychology Education (GPE); Opioid Workforce and address emerging health issues in their communities.
 The BHWET and Mental and Behavioral Health programs, which include GPE, provides training to expand access to mental and behavioral health services for vulnerable and underserved populations.
-In AY 2018-19, nearly 50 percent of all BHWET and GPE grantees provided substance use disorder treatment services.
+In AY 2020-21, BHWET grantees provided over 1.3 million hours of behavioral health services, and 90% of GPE grantees provided telehealth services and 76% offered substance use disorder treatment services.